mini17saha/RL_Term_Project/README.md

 ## Sanity Check with simulator

-We used the `gym-pybullet-drone` package which simulates CrazyFile micro drone for testing our reward structures and learning algorithm for hover.
+We used the `gym-pybullet-drone` package which simulates CrazyFlie micro drone for testing our reward structures and learning algorithm for hover.
 We got good results on it after ~1000 episodes.

 Find the code for that in `pybullet-sim` folder